Welcome to our Early Years Foundation Stage

 The Reception children start their day at 8.55 am.
 Home time is 3.15 pm.

 We start the day with dancing in Early Years.
 This is followed by our weekly story and phonics.
 We use Letters & Sounds.
 After phonics, we have a lot of time to explore the classrooms and outdoor areas during the morning while we work with our friends and our Key Workers.
 At the end of the morning we talk together about what we have done before we get ready for lunch or home time.
-The afternoon session is very similar to the morning session but at the end of the day we do Squiggle Whilst You Wiggle, Magic Writing and Magic Maths just before home time.
+The afternoon session is very similar to the morning session but at the end of the day we do Squiggle Whilst You Wiggle, Super Writers and Magic Maths just before home time.

 You can find our more about Our Curriculum and the Early Years Foundation Stage Framework on our website.
 You can also find out more about our weekly activities on Twitter, Facebook or from our Weekly EYFS Newsletter.
 We have a personalised curriculum based on the assessment of each child’s learning.
 The children in the Early Years Unit learn indoors and outdoors through a mix of direct group teaching, small group work, supported play and one to one work with an adult.
 We run specific, tailored intervention groups to ensure all of our children make rapid progress and achieve their potential.
 Current interventions are based around the Literacy and Mathematics areas of learning and include: phonics, fine motor skills, gross motor skills, super writers, number recognition and shape recognition.
 These groups are always very active and fun.